NerdUnited-SysOps/blockfabric-ceremony/README.md

 Crypto Operator issues the following Linux commands

 ```sh
 git clone repo… (this repo should be “publicly” available (VP of engineering of brand should inspect prior to ceremony, repo should be available X number of days before ceremony)
 ```
 cd local repo directory

+Execute scripts according to steps in `technical-steps.md`

 ```
 execute script 1 (creates and copies keys to validator nodes)
 ```
 execute script 2 (copies keys to HOT locations), AWS SM

 execute script n (no keys should be shown on screen during creation), keys can be stored locally on filesystem as it is ephemeral

 *** I propose all ansible is executed here to copy keys to VA nodes and start geth systemd service ***